New York County National Bank Building

 The New York County National Bank Building at 77–79 Eighth Avenue at West 14th Street in the Greenwich Village neighborhood of Manhattan, New York City – also known as the Manufacturers Hanover Trust Company Building – was built in 1906–07 and was designed by De Lemos & Cordes and Rudolphe L. Daus in the Neoclassical style.
 A seven-story addition to the south of the building at 75 Eighth Avenue was constructed in 1926.
 Renovations and a further addition in 1999 were by Lee Harris of the Hudson River Studios and John Reimnitz and mimic the original architecture.

 On June 7, 1988, the building was designated a New York City landmark by the New York City Landmark Preservation Commission.
 It was originally designated under the name "Manufacturers Hanover Trust Company Building".

+Since it ceased being used as a bank, the building at 77-79 Eighth Avenue had interior alterations, and has been the location of an Off-Broadway theater, a men's gym, and a museum.
 As of 2018, the building houses the Museum of Illusions.

 History

+The New York County National Bank was founded in 1855, and by 1877 occupied the lot at the southwest corner of Eighth Avenue and 14th Street.
+In February 1905, it bought the adjacent lot at 77 Eighth Avenue from John Jacob Astor, which contained a three-story printing house.